Voley/Algorithmic-Problems/Sorting/Matrix/README.md

-# Sparse Search
+# Sorted Matrix Search
-Given a sorted array of strings that is interpersed with empty strings, write a method to find the location of a given string.
+Given an M x N matrix in which each row and each column is sorted in ascending order, write a method to find an element.

 # Solutions: